 - Frequent nose bleeds

-Reactions that are considered hepatic result from issues related to the liver.
-An estimated 0.2% of dogs taking Carprofen will experience these effects.
-Before your dog is prescribed Carprofen, your vet should first make sure that their liver function has not been compromised by any other medication or preexisting health condition.
-Furthermore, it is important to schedule routine check-ups to monitor elevated liver enzymes.
+Approximately 0.2% of dogs taking carprofen will experience hepatic effects.
+Before prescribing carprofen, your vet will make sure that your dog’s liver function has not been compromised by any other medication or preexisting health condition.
+Furthermore, you will need to schedule routine check-ups so your veterinarian can monitor your dog’s liver enzymes and determine whether those enzyme levels are elevated, indicating liver problems.

-Issues involving the liver will often have the following clinical signs:
+Liver problems will often have the following clinical signs and blood work results:

 - Aggressive actions